Rumpole and the Explosive Evidence

-Adapted by Richard Stoneman.
+Adapted by Richard Stoneman

 The case is the defence of a well known safe blower with lots of previous and Rumpole finds himself alone and without a leader, exposing the underhand behaviour employed by one Dirty Dickerson, a senior police officer who is quite prepared to tamper with evidence in order to frame well known criminals.
-In so doing however, Rumpole breaches one of the codes of procedure in court, and finds himself in danger of losing his right to work in court.
+In so doing however, he breaches one of the codes of procedure in court, and finds himself in danger of losing his right to work in court.
 However, help arrives from the intervention of a gentleman of the press.

 Meanwhile, at Froxbury mansions, Rumpole forms a strong bond with his infant son in the watches of the night, when he talks over the intricacies of the case with him, and discovers that Hilda really does care about his career, and their future together.

-Producer/Director: Marilyn Imrie
+Directed by Marilyn Imrie

 A Catherine Bailey production for BBC Radio 4.